kubershahi/ashoka/README.md

-Projects done for courseworks at Ashoka
+Age and Gender Detection Project for IML course at Ashoka